LaunchCodeEducation/data-analysis-curriculum/content/sql-part-2/exercises/_index.md

 ## In Your Notebook

-Connect to `BooksDB` before starting work on the exercises.
+Connect to `RideShareDB` before starting work on the exercises.

 ## Submitting Your Work